-Have you introduced G Suite for Education to your school?
+Have you introduced Google Workspace for Education to your school?
 Need some tips and ideas to get it going?
 Launching a new initiative requires careful planning.
-In this blog entry, we’ll explore a few tips from other educators using G Suite EDU in their schools.
+In this blog entry, we’ll explore a few tips from other educators using Google Workspace for Education (a.k.a.
+G Suite for Edu) in their schools.

 Tip #1 – Visit the Teacher Training Center